tvsnarayana/tech-interview-handbook/front-end/interview-questions.md

 #### Explain the differences on the usage of `foo` between `function foo() {}` and `var foo = function() {}`

 The former is a function declaration while the latter is a function expression.
-The key difference is that function expressions are not hoisted (they have the same hoisting behaviour as variables).
+The key difference is that function declarations have its body hoisted but the bodies of function expressions are not (they have the same hoisting behaviour as variables).
 For more explanation on hoisting, refer to the question above on hoisting.
 If you try to invoke a function expression before it is defined, you will get an `Uncaught TypeError: XXX is not a function` error.

 **Function Declaration**